-12. Discuss multiple dimensions of the policy-making process, including the roles

-- 13. Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
+- 12. Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - 13.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
 Advocate for political, social or economic policies and programs that will improve health in diverse populations - 15.
 Evaluate policies for their impact on public health and health equity